E3SM-Project/polaris/docs/design_docs/shared_steps.md

 ### Implementation: Shared steps are run before steps that depend on their output.

 Requirement is already satisfied as part of task parallelism design, which makes use of file dependencies.
+When running in task-serial mode, the implementation will be to make sure shared steps are added to the dictionary of steps before other steps that rely on them.

 ### Implementation: Output of shared steps may be used by multiple test cases.